 Why we love it: Like all berries, blackberries are rich in disease-fighting antioxidants, and rank among the healthiest fruits.
 They’re low in calories and high in fibre (because of all the seeds).
 Blackberries are also a good source of vitamin C (15 mg/1/2 cup and 40% recommended daily intake) flavonoids, folate, vitamin E, iron and calcium.

 Where to use it: While they’re in season in spring and summer, take advantage and devour them by the bowlful on their own.
-Blackberries are also delicious on top of a high-fiber cereal with nut milk.
+Blackberries are also delicious on top of a high-fiber cereal with nut milk or can be used in syrup form like we did in this Pepper Jelly Stuffed French Toast with Blackberry Maple Syrup!

 What is it?
 An early-summer favorite, sweet juicy strawberries grow on vines, which are easy-to-grow.
 Be careful!
 Strawberries are extremely invasive and will overtake your garden beds, so grow plants in their own container.